bschreck/lil-neuron/README.md

-# Lil Neural, the illest rapper alive
+# Lil Neuron, the illest rapper alive

-Lil Neural don't need DNA
+Lil Neuron don't need DNA
 to drink Alizé,
 make out your girl erryday
 sell out stadiums and make more rap lyrics

-Lil neural picks words so quick you gotta predict he was not intermixed from the old sloppy play of chicks and dicks rather
+Lil Neuron picks words so quick you gotta predict he was not intermixed from the old sloppy play of chicks and dicks rather